home-assistant/home-assistant.io/source/_integrations/zha.markdown

 ZHA component has the ability to automatically download and perform OTA (Over-The-Air) firmware updates of Zigbee devices if the OTA firmware provider source URL for updates is available.
 OTA firmware updating is set to disabled (`false`) in the configuration by default.

-Online OTA providers for firmware updates are currently only available for IKEA, LEDVANCE/OSRAM, and SALUS/Computime devices.
+Online OTA providers for firmware updates are currently only available for IKEA, LEDVANCE/OSRAM, SALUS/Computime, and INOVELLI devices.
 Support for OTA updates from other manufacturers could be supported in the future if they publish their firmware images publicly.

 To enable OTA firmware updates for the ZHA integration you need to add the following configuration to your `configuration.yaml` and restart Home Assistant: